 Hingkiori Petroglyphs - Amazon Rainforest

-The Petroglyphs of Hingkiori are in the valley of Kosñipata in the northern-eastern most part of the Cusco department of Peru, boarding Madre de Dios.
-There are at least three large, dark andesite stones with incised carvings into the rock.
-The site sits at approximately 550m above sea level, varying slightly from one stone to the other.
-The Petroglyphs of Hingkiori were likely created around the year 500CE.
-The ancients who likely carved the glyphs were the Huachiperi people belonging to the Harakmbut ethnic group, who still live in the area to this day.
+The Petroglyphs of Hingkiori are in the valley of Kosñipata in the North-Eastern part of the Cusco department of Peru, boarding Madre de Dios.
+There are at least three large, dark andesite stones with incised carvings in the rock.
+The site sits at approximately 825m above sea level, varying slightly from one stone to the other.
+The Petroglyphs of Hingkiori were likely created around 1500 years ago.
+The ancients who likely carved the glyphs were the Wachiperi people belonging to the Harakmbut ethnic group, who still live in the area to this day.

 Would you like to join us on an expedition deep into the Amazon rainforest in search of petroglyphs and other mysteries?
 Would you like to meet indigenous people from the Machiguenga and other tribes?
 Would you like to experience the healing and mind-expanding power of plants from the Rainforest?
 If you would like to visit Hingkiori or other areas in the Amazon please send us an email to inquire about tours, expeditions, etc.!

 Read more about Hingkiori and other petroglyphs in our article about of 2016 expedition - Petroglyphs of the Peruvian Amazon Article on Medium